 Sunsynk 3.6 ECCO – The Ultimate Home Solar Inverter for DIY

-I bought this inverter in May 2023 for my first home solar installation, and it has been a fantastic choice so far.
-Six months later, I will dive into why I still think it is the best inverter for home solar installations, especially DIY.
+I bought this inverter in May 2023 for my first home solar installation, and it has earned its place on my wall.
+I explain why I think it is the best DIY-friendly inverter around, including a deep-dive into squeezing more solar through it.

-Why Sunsynk 3.6 ECCO is the Best Inverter?
+Why I Think the Sunsynk 3.6 ECCO is the Best DIY Inverter

 It has everything you need from an inverter in a home solar energy system, which applies to various cases and systems.
 I am using this inverter with two strings of solar panels, a battery, and a grid tie.
 Additionally, I have connected it to Solar Assistant for remote monitoring and automated configuration .